 Many things can be used to provide traction on icy footing.
 These include straw, salt, sand and ash.
 Each has its own advantages and disadvantages.
 For example, salt is better at melting ice but also kills vegetation.
 Make sure you are using an animal-safe, ice-melting salt, instead of regular rock or table salt.

 Straw, sand and ash are safer for vegetation and animals, but are messier and also slow down the melting process.
 Make sure you are stocked up on traction providers and ice melters long before it starts to snow.

 Also make sure other supplies, such as snow shovels, scrapers, plow attachments, and winter tools are in ready-to-use condition.

 Inspect Your Roofs

 Fall is the perfect time to spot defects in your roof due to the light coming in during the day.
 Equus suggests standing inside your barn during the day and looking for gaps that allow light to come through.
 Sealing up cracks and holes in the roofs and walls will not only make sure that your barn is weatherproof, but will also help to keep away rodents.

 Winter can bring a lot of water damage to your barn, which in turn creates an environment easily susceptible to mold growth and bacteria infestations.
-First Choice Power strongly recommends that you “have a look at your soffits, fascia, and roof vents for any areas of separation or exposed underlayment, as these areas present not only opportunity for water to enter, but also to travel horizontally, exposing more areas to water damage.”
+It’s strongly advisable that you inspect your soffits, fascia, and roof vents for any areas of separation or exposed underlayment, as these areas present not only opportunity for water to enter, but also to travel horizontally, exposing more areas to water damage.